ChrisBlauvelt/techieportfolio/content/pages/cv.md

 ---
 type: PageLayout
-title: Resume / CV
+title: Resume
 sections:
   - type: TextSection
     colors: colors-f
     variant: variant-a
     title: 'My Experience '
     subtitle: 'A curriculum vitae, if you prefer'
-    text: >+
+    text: >
-      **Deployment & Project Engineer - 360 Smart Networks**
+      ## **Deployment & Project Engineer - 360 Smart Networks**

+      ### **April 2022 - August 2024**

-      I greatly appreciate the opportunity that I was given to hone my background in technology that was rooted in a foundational love for the understaing of interconnected systems.
-While at 360, I gained a massive amount of experience with different manufactures of hardware and software, oprerating on either desktop to server operating systems, to networking!
+      I greatly appreciate the opportunity that I was given to hone my background in technology that was rooted in a foundational love for the understating of interconnected systems.
+While at 360, I gained a massive amount of experience with different manufactures of hardware and software, operating on either desktop to server operating systems, to networking!

-      Additionally, I was able to gain experience with nearly all aspects of Microsft Office 365 administration: from Azure SSO Integrations, to Microsoft Entra ID user management, and managing Intune policies.
+      Additionally, I was able to gain experience with nearly all aspects of Microsoft Office 365 administration: from Azure SSO Integrations, to Microsoft Entra ID user management, and managing InTune policies.
-      Additionally, I gained additional exposure to virtual firewalls, CRM / ERP software, software tailored to law firms, AutoCAD/SolidWorks/BlueBeam and other architectural programs and their installation and administration.
+      Additionally, I gained additional exposure to virtual firewalls, CRM / ERP software, software tailored to law firms, AutoCAD / SolidWorks / BlueBeam and other architectural programs and their installation and administration.
     elementId: ''
     styles:
       self: